Cluster-DE/cariad-eng-it-frame-wp05/README.md

 Set up database replication as per GitHub’s guidelines for HA configurations.

 4. Data Replication:
-Use the ghes-georeplica command to configure geo-replication between the primary and secondary instances.
+Use the ghe-repl commands to configure geo-replication between the primary and secondary instances.
 Set up a secure connection (VPN or Azure ExpressRoute) between regions for data replication.

 5. Load Balancer: